Competitions and prizes in artificial intelligence: Robot football

-The RoboCup and FIRA are annual international robot soccer competitions.
+The RoboCup and Federation of International Robot-soccer Association (FIRA) are annual international robot soccer competitions.
 The International RoboCup Federation challenge is by 2050 "a team of fully autonomous humanoid robot soccer players shall win the soccer game, comply with the official rule of the FIFA, against the winner of the most recent World Cup."

 Logic, reasoning and knowledge representation

-The Herbrand Award is a prize given by CADE Inc. to honour persons or groups for important contributions to the field of automated deduction.
+The Herbrand Award is a prize given by Conference on Automated Deduction (CADE) Inc. to honour persons or groups for important contributions to the field of automated deduction.
 The prize is $1000.

-The CADE ATP System Competition (CASC) is a yearly competition of fully automated theorem provers for classical first order logic associated with the CADE and IJCAR conferences.
+The CADE ATP System Competition (CASC) is a yearly competition of fully automated theorem provers for classical first order logic associated with the Conference on Automated Deduction (CADE) and International Joint Conference on Automated Reasoning (IJCAR).
 The competition was part of the Alan Turing Centenary Conference in 2012, with total prizes of 9000 GBP given by Google.

 The SUMO prize is an annual prize for the best open source ontology extension of the Suggested Upper Merged Ontology (SUMO), a formal theory of terms and logical definitions describing the world.
 The prize is $3000.

-The Hutter Prize for Lossless Compression of Human Knowledge is a cash prize which rewards compression improvements on a specific 100 MB English text file.
+The Hutter Prize for lossless compression of human knowledge is a cash prize which rewards compression improvements on a specific 100 MB English text file.
 The prize awards 500 euros for each one percent improvement, up to €50,000.
-The organizers believe that text compression and AI are equivalent problems and 3 prizes were already given, at around € 2k.
+The organizers believe that text compression and AI are equivalent problems and 3 prizes have been given, at around € 2k.

 The Cyc TPTP Challenge is a competition to develop reasoning methods for the Cyc comprehensive ontology and database of everyday common sense knowledge.
 The prize is 100 euros for "each winner of two related challenges".

 The Eternity II challenge was a constraint satisfaction problem very similar to the Tetravex game.
 The objective is to lay 256 tiles on a 16x16 grid while satisfying a number of constraints.
 The problem is known to be NP-complete.
 The prize was US$2,000,000.
 The competition ended in December 2010.